The Teahouse of the August Moon (play): Productions

 The Teahouse of the August Moon premiered on Broadway at the Martin Beck Theatre on October 15, 1953 and closed on March 24, 1956 after 1,027 performances.
 Directed by Robert Lewis, the cast featured John Forsythe (Capt.
 Fisby), David Wayne (Sakini), Paul Ford (Col. Wainright Purdy III), Larry Gates (Capt.
 McLean), William Hansen (Mr. Oshira), and Mariko Niki (Lotus Blossom).
 Hawaiian-American composer Dai-Keong Lee created incidental music for the production, and actor Yuki Shimoda is credited with choreographing and providing "Japanese coaching."

 The two touring productions were headed by Burgess Meredith and Larry Parks in the role of Sakini and Reiko Sato in the role of Lotus Blossom.
 In April 1954, The Teahouse of the August Moon was produced in Okinawa as a fundraiser to build schools, with members of the U.S. occupying forces and citizens of Okinawa in the cast.
 The play was produced in Vienna and Berlin as Das Kleine Teehaus and in Mexico City as La Casa de Té de la Luna de Agosto, translated by Mexican playwright Rodolfo Usigli.

+In July 1969, Ron Ely, the television Tarzan, starred in a production of Teahouse at the Little Theatre on the Square in Sullivan, Illinois.

 New York's Pan Asian Rep revived Teahouse in 2000, directed by Ron Nakahara.